stytchauth/stytch-b2b-node-example/README.md

 ## Running locally

-After completing all the set up steps above the application can be run with the command:
+After completing all the set-up steps above the application can be run with the command:

 ```bash
 npm run dev